CAMeL-Lab/TOIA-2.0/README.md

 - The docker-compose file is setup such that react and nodejs changes are reflected as soon as you change the files in `/interface` or `/server`
 - If you change anything inside `/server/q_api` or `/server/toia-dm`, you have to restart that particular container.
 - By default, the files and database are persistent under development mode (Check volume mounts in `docker-compose-dev.yml`).
 If you wish to start a fresh environment, run `docker-compose down -v` to make sure all the volumes are purged when shutting down the containers.
 Then start the containers using the command above.
+- If the dialogue manager (toia-dm) shuts down when running in docker, change docker settings to allow more RAM (check [this](https://stackoverflow.com/questions/44533319/how-to-assign-more-memory-to-docker-container)).

 #### Production mode

-- Change the ENVIRONMENT variable in .env file to production
+- Change the `ENVIRONMENT` variable in .env file to production and run `docker-compose up`

-    docker-compose up

-Note: Make sure you have installed docker and the docker daemon is running.